KxSystems/docs/docs/architecture/tickq.md

 #### Realtime Mode

-If batch timer not specified, system timer is set to run every 1000 milliseconds to check if end-of-day has occured.
+If batch timer not specified, system timer is set to run every 1000 milliseconds to check if end-of-day has occurred.
 End-of-day is checked by calling [`.u.ts`](#uts), passing current local date ([`.z.D`](../ref/dotz.md#zt-zt-zd-zd-timedate-shortcuts)).

 ### Pub/Sub functions